mykhail-druz/mykhail-druz/README.md

 # 👋 Hey, I’m Mykhail!
-## Frontend Dev & Creator from Kyiv ⭐️
+## Full-Stack Dev & Creator from Kyiv ⭐️

 Hi there!
-I’m Mykhail, a frontend developer who’s passionate about crafting beautiful and functional web experiences with **Next.js**, **React**, and **TypeScript**.
+I’m Mykhail, a Full-Stack developer who’s passionate about crafting beautiful and functional web experiences with **Next.js**, **React**, and **TypeScript**.
 I’m based in Kyiv, and I love bringing ideas to life—whether it’s through code, games, or just vibing to music.
 Let’s build something amazing together! 🚀

 ---